 Edge Computing Scope

-Edge computing scope encompasses a wide array of digital technologies like wireless sensor networks, mobile data acquisition, mobile signature analysis, cooperative distributed peer-to-peer ad hoc networking and processing also classifiable as local cloud/fog computing and grid/mesh computing, dew computing, mobile edge computing, cloud let, distributed data storage and retrieval, autonomic self-healing networks, remote cloud services, and augmented reality.
+Edge computing scope encompasses a wide array of digital technologies like wireless sensor networks, mobile data acquisition, mobile signature analysis, cooperative distributed peer-to-peer ad hoc networking and processing also classifiable as local cloud/fog computing and grid/mesh computing, dew computing, mobile edge computing, distributed data storage and retrieval, autonomic self-healing networks, remote cloud services, and augmented reality.

 Source: Network World

 Edge servers are computers for running middleware or applications that sits close to the edge of the network, where the digital world meets the real world.
 Edge servers are can be positioned in warehouses, distribution centers, and factories, as opposed to corporate headquarters.